ibm-maximo-dev/maximo-swift-restclient/README.md

 # MaximoRESTSDK

-The Maximo REST SDK framework provides a set of driver API's which can be consumed by an iOS based application that would like to interface with a Maximo instance.
+The Maximo REST SDK framework provides a set of driver API's which can be consumed by an iOS based application that interfaces with a IBM Maximo Asset Management instance.
 The SDK API's use the Maximo NextGen REST/JSON API's which were originally inspired by Linked Data principles.
 Using this API you would be able to create, update, delete and query Maximo business objects (Using Maximo Integration Framework Object Structures).

 The main components of this SDK framework include: